niekcandaele/CSGO-RankMe-stats/README.md

 ## Installation

 You will need a MySQL database that is storing the statistics, this bot does not support SQLite (yet).
+Atleast NodeJs v8.x is recommended.

 1. Create a Discord bot via the [Discord developer page](https://discordapp.com/developers/applications/)
+2. Clone this repo to your machine
+3. Run `npm install` to install the dependencies
-2. Copy `.env.example` to `.env`
+4. Copy `.env.example` to `.env`
-3. Fill in the database connection info & Discord bot token
+5. Fill in the database connection info & Discord bot token
-4. `node src/index.js`
+6. `node src/index.js`

 ## Examples